d2l-ai/d2l-zh/chapter_multilayer-perceptrons/dropout_origin.md

 Let us think briefly about what we expect from a good predictive model.
-We want it to peform well on unseen data.
+We want it to perform well on unseen data.
 Classical generalization theory
 suggests that to close the gap between train and test performance,